Used BMW 1 Series Mk1 (2004-2011)

 A full used buyer’s guide on the BMW 1 Series covering the 1 Series Mk1 (2004-2011).

 By launching the 3 Series Compact in 1993, BMW arguably created the premium small hatch.
 But the company wasn’t really a force in this class until the arrival of the original 1 Series in 2004.
 While the baby BMW was controversially styled, any doubts about its abilities were dispelled as soon as it was driven.
-Now the earliest first-generation 1 Series hatchbacks are almost a decade old, and they’re becoming more and more affordable second-hand.
+Now the earliest first-generation 1 Series hatchbacks are getting quite old, and all the Mk1 cars becoming more and more affordable second-hand.

 The five-door 1 Series hatch went on sale in May 2004, in 116i, 118i, 120i, 118d and 120d formats.
 The 265bhp six-cylinder 130i followed in September 2005.
 In March 2007, a three-door hatch arrived, along with a 2.0-litre diesel (the 123d).
 All models got reprofiled bumpers and lights as part of a range-wide facelift, which also brought improved steering, standard stop-start on manual cars (apart from the 130i) and brake regeneration technology.
 The 3.0 six-cylinder 125i arrived in March 2008, with the 116d following in January 2009.
 In September of the same year, the 116i got an engine upgrade from 1,596cc to 1,995cc.